luqmancrit/Supermarket-Sales-Analysis/README.md

 # Steps Conducted
 1. Data gathering: Downloaded from Kaggle link
 2. Create database server at MySQL from CSV dataset
+3. Connect MySQL database server to Microsoft Power BI
-3. Data Cleaning: MySQL & Microsoft Power Query Editor
+4. Data Cleaning: MySQL & Microsoft Power Query Editor
 ![image](https://user-images.githubusercontent.com/79583429/155090066-117b8049-8e5a-4d5e-b1db-8989e87a6960.png)
 - Checking any null values from dataset in MySQL
 - Since there is no null values from the dataset, we can now consider the data is clean.